Soccer-Spain women's national team coach Vilda fired after kiss furore | Sports-Games

 Soccer-Spain women's national team coach Vilda fired after kiss furore

-In a statement that did not mention Hermoso, Rubiales or the scandal, the RFEF thanked 42-year-old Vilda for his "extraordinary sporting legacy.
+In a statement that gave no reason for his dismissal and did not mention Hermoso, Rubiales or the scandal, RFEF thanked 42-year-old Vilda for his "extraordinary sporting legacy."
 "The coach has been key to the remarkable growth of women's football and leaves Spain as world champions and second in the FIFA rankings," the RFEF statement said.

+The furore involving Rubiales has quickly spiralled into a national debate over women's rights and sexist behaviour.
+In a separate statement by interim President Pedro Rocha, the RFEF apologised for Rubiales's "inappropriate conduct."

 Most of the players involved were cut from the squad even as some demands were met.
 Danae Boronat, a sports presenter who interviewed Spain's leading female players for her book “Don’t Call Them Girls, Call Them Footballers”, said players accused Vilda of micromanaging, such as instructing senior players what to say in interviews.

-Vilda and Luis de La Fuente, the men's national team manager, applauded Rubiales when he refused to resign on Aug.
+Vilda could not immediately be reached for comment.
+Rubiales did not immediately respond to a request for comment.
+Vilda and Luis de la Fuente, the men's national team manager, applauded Rubiales when he refused to resign on Aug.
 25 but later issued statements condemning his behaviour.

+Rubiales had praised Vilda for the World Cup triumph and offered him a new four-year contract, increasing his annual salary to 500,000 euros ($536,000) from 160,000 euros.
+Spain's top 58 female players said they would not play for the national team under the existing leadership.
+An RFEF source told Reuters last week that players were now being consulted to see whether the removal of Vilda would change that.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)